The History of the Peloponnesian War

 has_only_one_condition_option? true

-Robin Waterfield's translation of Thucydides's sweeping narrative vividly depicts the events of the war between Athens and Sparta that began in 431 BCE and would continue until 404, a conflict that embroiled not only mainland Greece but Greek states from the eastern Mediterranean and as far west as Italy and Sicily.
-The only extant contemporary narrative of this conflict, Thucydides's History brims with military, moral, and political reflections, offering critical commentary on challenges that still dominate our world today, from the strife of civil war to the devastation of widespread plague to the nature of political power.
+Thucydides has been essential reading for centuries.
+A sweeping narrative that vividly depicts the events of the war between Athens and Sparta that began in 431 BCE and would continue until 404, his History depicts a conflict that embroiled not only mainland Greece but Greek states from the eastern Mediterranean to as far west as Italy and Sicily.
+The only existing contemporary narrative of this conflict, Thucydides's words brim with military, moral, and political reflections, offering critical commentary on challenges that still dominate our world today, from the strife of civil war, to the devastation of widespread plague to the nature of political power.

-Thucydides died before completing the account-it ends in 410-but his legacy is timeless.
-One of the great masterpieces of classical Greece, The History of the Peloponnesian War offers an incisive and timely window into the conflicts of the past.
+In this dazzling new translation of one of the great masterworks of classical Greece, Robin Waterfield's version of The History of the Peloponnesian War offers an incisive and timely window onto the nature and causes of warfare.

 ISBN: